 What Is the Perfect Shutter Speed for Photographing Waterfalls?

 The shutter speed depends on how silky you want the picture to be.
 If you use a slow shutter speed, the waterfall will look abstract.
 Experiment using different shutter speeds and choose the one based on the results.

 Water is a photogenic subject that is interesting to capture.
-All you need to make it look soft and dreamy is to use slow shutter speed, a tripod, and patience.
+All you need to make it look soft and dreamy is to use a slow shutter speed, a tripod, and patience.
 Experiment and learn from shooting at different angles to develop your photography style.

 Water Photography Images